buarki/snapmath/design-doc.md

 | Inference Latency | Lower latency due to direct model access  | Slightly higher latency due to communication with a separate service   |
 | Model Updates	 | Requires redeployment of the entire backend	  | Allows for independent updates and rollbacks of the serving service  |

 Considering above aspects and the requirement that the project must run for free we'll proceed with the monolith solution we'll be able to serve the very application using a "single deployment".
+And the first strategy to consume the model from the app will be attach it in the docker image and pass its path as an application param.

 Thus, the final application overview is the following:

 <img src="./imgs/architecture-overview-3.png" width="512" alt="The next step into defining the final architecture">